 Your objectives during negotiations are to control the pace and set the duration.
 Try to determine what your buyer’s motivation is.
 Does he or she need to move quickly?
 Do they have enough money to pay your asking price?
-Knowing this information will give you the advantage in the negotiation because you will know up front what you will need to do in order to get what you want.
+Knowing this information will give you an advantage in the negotiation because you will know upfront what you will need to do in order to get what you want.

 8. Don’t Move Out Before You Sell

 Studies have shown that it is more difficult to sell a home that is vacant.
 It looks forlorn, forgotten, simply not appealing.
 It could even cost you money.
 If you move, you’re also telling buyers that you have a new home and are motivated to sell fast which can, of course, gives them an advantage at the negotiating table.

 9. Know Why You’re Selling and Keep it to Yourself

 The flip side of “understanding your buyer” is to “understand yourself”.
 Your reasons for selling will affect everything from your list price to how much time and money you will invest in getting your home ready for sale.
 Your motivation will help you determine what is more important to you: the money you walk away with, the length of time your property is on the market, or both.
 Different goals will dictate different strategies.
 As someone who wants to sell without a real estate agent in an effort to save the commission, it is likely that money is one of your primary considerations.
 Whatever your reasons, however, it is very important to keep them to yourself so as not to place yourself at a disadvantage at the negotiation table.
 When asked, simply say your housing needs have changed.